odoo/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/setup_configuration/sendcloud_shipping.rst

 .. tip::
    Sendcloud does not provide test keys when a company tests the sending of a package in Odoo.
-This means if a package is created, the configured Sendcloud account will be charged, unless the associated package is canceled within 24 hours of creation.
+This means if a package is created, the configured Sendcloud account will be charged, unless the associated package is cancelled within 24 hours of creation.

    Odoo has a built-in layer of protection against unwanted charges when using test environments.
-   Within a test environment, if a shipping method is used to create labels, then those labels are immediately canceled after the creation — this occurs automatically.
+   Within a test environment, if a shipping method is used to create labels, then those labels are immediately cancelled after the creation — this occurs automatically.
 The test and production environment settings can be toggled back and forth from their respective smart buttons.

 .. _inventory/shipping_receiving/sendcloud-shipping-info: